-This lotion features a quartet of essential oils selected to help calm nerves and uplift the mood.
+It features four essential oils that help calm nerves and uplift the mood.

-I also incorporated a bit of magnesium oil into the recipe, since it’s such an important mineral to support our nervous system; we all could use more magnesium in our life!
+I also incorporated a bit of magnesium oil into the recipe, since it’s such an important mineral to support our nervous system and helps with better sleep; we all could use more magnesium in our life!

-If you don’t want to include the magnesium oil, if it’s out of your budget, or you find it too drying for your skin type, feel free to use more distilled water in its place.
+If you don’t want to include the magnesium oil, or you find it too drying for your skin type, feel free to use more distilled water in its place.

 To decide which essential oils to use in the recipe, I consulted my copy of The Complete Aromatherapy & Essential Oils Handbook for Everyday Wellness by Nerys Purchon & Lora Cantele.